nivedhapm/pathigai-frontend/readme.md

 **Pathigai** (பதிகை) meaning "a trace, log, or record" - is a B2B web application designed to track students' complete training journey from initial application through to placement.
 Built for training institutions and organizations, it provides role-based dashboards for Students, Faculty, HR, Admins, Interview Panelists, and Mentors.

 The application serves as a centralized platform for managing:
-- Student registration and onboarding
+- Student onboarding
+- Task management
 - Training progress tracking
 - Performance analytics
 - Interview scheduling and feedback
 - Placement management
-- Mentorship programs

 ---